HOPE-Model-Project/HOPE/README.md

 1. You need to get the licenses from these solvers.
 [Gurobi](https://www.gurobi.com/solutions/licensing/?campaignid=2027425882&adgroupid=138872525680&creative=596136109143&keyword=gurobi%20license&matchtype=e&_bn=g&gad_source=1&gclid=CjwKCAiAlcyuBhBnEiwAOGZ2S58i-V4O5NOhUBGcfMmqsbiM1jWYudIrbNsfUYIozsGvJDUu_lE05hoCJMAQAvD_BwE) or [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer)
 2. In the `(HOPE) pkg>` project package mode (type `]` in the Julia package mode), install the Gurobi or CPLEX dependencies `(HOPE) pkg> add Gurobi` or `(HOPE) pkg> add CPLEX`
 3. Uncomment the `using Gurobi` or `using CPLEX` in the file `HOPE/src/HOPE.jl`
 4. Set the solver you want to use in the file `ModelCases/<the case folder you want to run>/Settings/HOPE_model_settings.yml`
+>[!NOTE]
+>You may need to re-activate HOPE if you have made modifications as above.

 # Documentation